 Like everywhere in Japan the food of Ishigaki Island was delicious.
 We ate at a variety of restaurants during our stay and all we exceptional.
 Nakamuraya is a family run restaurant that specializes in vegetable curries.
 The woman who owns the place is actually a famous Japanese cookbook writer so you know you are in good hands when she is overseeing the food.

 On our first night we had dinner in the No 1 Izakaya on Ishigaki.
 Like the donut place, Hitoshi had people queuing up to enter before it opened.
 Don’t you just love foodies!
 We had a variety of dishes from sashimi to the local wild boar.
 All were to die for.
 Finally dinner at Funakura No Sato was equally as impressive with the added bonus of live music and dancing.

-We stayed in the wonderful Ishigaki Seaside Hotel.
-It is situated right on Sukuji beach where you can enjoy snorkeling, jet-skiing and other marine activities.
+We stayed in the wonderful Ishigaki Seaside Hotel and we really enjoyed it.
+The hotel is right on Sukuji beach where you can enjoy snorkeling, jet-skiing and other marine activities.
 We stayed in the one bedroom villa which was beautiful, it even had its own jacuzzi on the verandah!